 - Establish communication channels.
 Ensure that committee members and the broader staff community understand the purpose of the governance committee, the decisions being made, and the mechanism for submitting agenda items for review by the committee.

 - Prioritize wisely.
 Data issues impact every aspect of daily development life.
 Some issues facing the committee will be more wide-ranging and impactful than others.
 A strong mission statement and prioritization procedures will be necessary to ensure the committee is focusing its efforts wisely.

 - Ensure buy-in and ownership from all stakeholders.
 To create a successful data governance committee, all stakeholders have to recognize the added value of establishing well-managed data policies and procedures and the critical role a data governance committee will play in achieving that goal.
 Additionally, the cross-sectional representation of the committee will go a long way to educate partners on the downstream impact of committee decisions.

-- Develop processes for revision of policies.
+- Develop processes for the revision of policies.
 Once comprehensive policies and procedures are established, the data governance committee’s role is not over.
 Policies and procedures should be reviewed consistently for changes and necessary revisions due to the changing data, systems, or operational landscape such as newly acquired technology.

 Find out how BWF can help launch your data governance committee.